 One key driver of the aircraft engine leasing market is the high upfront costs associated with purchasing new aircraft engines.
 Leasing allows airlines to avoid large capital expenditures, enabling them to allocate resources more efficiently.
 This is particularly appealing for both established and new airlines looking to expand their fleets without incurring substantial financial burdens.

-In recent years, there has been a growing trend towards newer and more fuel-efficient aircraft engines.
-Airlines are increasingly focused on optimizing fuel consumption and reducing carbon emissions to meet environmental goals.
-This has led to a shift in demand towards leasing the latest engine models with advanced technological features that offer improved fuel efficiency and environmental performance.
+Over the last few years, there has been a surge in demand for newer and more efficient aircraft engines.
+Airlines are more concerned today with minimizing fuel consumption and lowering carbon footprint to achieve environmental objectives.
+This has resulted in a demand shift towards leasing new engine models with high-tech features that provide better fuel efficiency and environmental effectiveness.

 Key Market Drivers